DA0-DA0/docs/docs/introduction/welcome-to-dao-dao.md

 communities of people who [like dogs](https://daodao.zone/dao/juno1czh5dy2kxwwt5hlw6rr2q25clj96sheftsdccswg9qe34m3wzgdswmw8ju).

-DAO DAO DAOs are [IBC](https://ibcprotocol.org) enabled.
-This means that your DAO on [Juno](https://junonetwork.io) can manage protocols and hold assets on any IBC enabled chain.
+DAO DAO DAOs are [IBC](https://www.coinbase.com/cloud/discover/dev-foundations/ibc-protocol) enabled.
+This means that your DAO on [Juno](https://junonetwork.io) can manage protocols and hold assets on any IBC-enabled chain.

 ## Where do I begin?